 Car travel with a baby

-on a long car journey can be stressful and upsetting, so you could try to time your journey around your baby’s nap times and stop for breaks if you feel the need.
+A crying baby on a long car journey can be stressful and upsetting.
+So you could try to time your journey around your baby’s nap times and stop for breaks if you feel the need.

 Some families find that one parent sitting in the back can provide comfort or distraction.
 It’s important that little ones stay hydrated, especially in hot months, so think about drinks for all of you for the journey, as well as window blinds.
 You may want to talk to your GP or pharmacist